Gulzar Khan (politician): Political career

 Khan joined Pakistan Tehreek-e-Insaf (PTI) before the 2013 Pakistani general election and was allocated the party ticket to contest the 2013 general election from Constituency NA-4 (Peshawar-IV).
 He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-4 (Peshawar-IV) in 2013 general election.
-He received 55,134 votes and defeated Nasir Khan Mosazai, a candidate of Pakistan Muslim League (N) (PML-N).
+He received 55,134 votes and defeated Nasir Khan Musazai, a candidate of Pakistan Muslim League (N) (PML-N).

 In 2014, Khan was elected as a chairman of a group which consisted of 13 PTI's members of the National Assembly who opposed a PTI call to resign from the National Assembly during the Azadi march.
 He had quit the PTI and stopped attending the party meetings afterwards.
 In 2014, Imran Khan asked for disqualification of Khan from the membership of the National Assembly for violating party's discipline.
-However, his National Assembly membership was not revoked after Khan refused to quit his National Assembly seat.
+However, his National Assembly membership was not revoked after Khan refused to quit his National Assembly seat over a difference of opinion as part of a normal democratic process.

 During his tenure as member of the National Assembly, he served as chairman of the National Assembly's Standing Committee on Education, Training and Standards in Higher Education.

 He died on 28 August 2017 after suffering from cardiac arrest in his native town, Masho Gogar in Badaber.